jtallison/gravity-density/roadmap.md

 - [ ] atm | Playing musical samples
 - [ ] jta | enable small groups to sample and play
 - [ ] jta | enable the touch between devices for the other people {section: touch}
+- [ ] jta | Push Magnificent Desoloation & enable for one final playback.

 __Post-Concert__